Karl Smith (athlete)

 Karl Smith (born 15 September 1959) is a Jamaican track and field athlete specializing in the hurdles.
 He ran for his native country in the 1984 Olympics in the 400 metres hurdles and on their 4 × 400 metres relay team.
 In the hurdles, he finished behind medalists Danny Harris and Harald Schmid in the semi-final round, not qualifying for the final.

+Smith competed for the Texas Longhorns men's track and field team in the NCAA.

 The top Jamaican hurdler in his day, Smith is still ranked #19 all time.

 Smith has continued to run hurdles in Masters athletics, holding the world record in the 110 metres hurdles.